imjohnbo/alfred-ghlinks/README.md

 ## Usage
 - `ghl alias` – search for a bookmark by alias
 - `ghl #tag` – search for a bookmark by tag
+- `gho` – open your link file on GitHub
+- `gha https://example.com` – start series of prompts to store a new link

 https://user-images.githubusercontent.com/2993937/184046331-531d6091-e72c-42ba-8c3c-e36b00876883.mp4